Nameless0l/laravel-api-generator/README.md

 You can generate a complete API structure in two ways:

 1. **Using a UML Diagram**:
-   Ensure you have a `data.json` file in the root directory containing your classes and their attributes.
+   Ensure you have a `class_data` file in the root directory containing your classes and their attributes.
 Then run:

    ```bash
    php artisan make:fullapi
    ```

-   form of data.json file
+   form of class_data file

    ```json
     {